-From September 2020 to June 2022, the “ECHOII Traditions in Transition” residency program was continuously welcoming artists from North Macedonia, Bulgaria, Greece, and Hungary to participate in Art Residencies that focus on the local traditions of different places.
-The residencies were organised in the regions of Prespa Lake (North Macedonia), Sofia (Bulgaria), Spetses island (Greece), Győr village (Hungary) and Smolyan town (Bulgaria) – all places with distinguished natural beauty and cultural heritage.
-The focus on local traditions is aiming to show that cultural customs are dynamic in that they’re not only part of the past, but also always evolving as we walk years into the future.
-With that in mind, ECHOII provides artists with the opportunity to showcase local traditions and further their existence, and residents to rediscover their roots in the context of a culturally European backdrop.
+From September 2020 to June 2022, the “ECHO II: Traditions in Transition” residency program was continuously welcoming artists from North Macedonia, Bulgaria, Greece and Hungary to participate in Art Residencies that focus on the local traditions of different places.
+The residencies were organised in the regions of Prespa Lake (North Macedonia), Sofia city (Bulgaria), Spetses island (Greece), Győr village (Hungary) and Smolyan town (Bulgaria) – all places with distinguished natural beauty and cultural heritage.
+The focus on local traditions is aiming to show that cultural customs are dynamic and they are evolving as vivid inspiration for new projects and recontextualization of the old habits and customs.
+ECHO II provided artists with the opportunity to showcase local traditions and broaden the dialogue with local residents in order to rediscover the past in the context of a culturally European backdrop.
 ECHO II is co-funded by the Creative Europe programme of the European Union.
 The program was organised through the transnational cooperation of Balkans Beyond Borders, Inter Alia, ProProgressione, Open Space Foundation, SFERA International and Post Scriptum.

-Yiannis Selimiotis created three paintings demonstrating that exact point.
-His last painting, “The Second Death of the Painter Keraca Visulčeva” is a tribute to the painter Visulčeva (made crystal clear through the artwork’s title).
+The exhibition started with the four participants of the Prespa Art Residency.
+Yiannis Selimioti’s work, “The Second Death of the Painter Keraca Visulčeva” is a tribute to the painter Visulčeva.
 With this portrait, inspired by photographs and self-portraits she painted, Selimiotis salutes Visulčeva for helping him see what he calls his “second death”, the eventual decomposition of his work, and the inescapable end every person is walking toward.
-People are connected through common life experiences – there’s always the thread of destiny and Fate may cut the cord at any time.
 Nikolay Marinov’s sculpture/installation titled “Interconnections” consisted of stones -exhibited here in digital reproduction like all the artworks-, symbols of different ethnicities, that are held together through a metal rope – a thread.
-The message communicated is none other than the undeniable fact that humans are both individuals and part of a common history at the same time, and that all of them influence each other.
-Lastly, the installation is placed in an apple tree to point back at the moment of creation.
-Another artwork influenced by religion is Panni Marosi’s “Still Life With Shreds of Memories’.
+Another artwork influenced by the region is Panni Marosi’s “Still Life With Shreds of Memories’.
 It carries cultural notes such as patterns of the frescoes from the orthodox church of Bitola, Saint Demetrius and a ceramic plate that’s pointing back to the significance of the Ceramic Art Colony of Resen respectively.
-Besides its universal significance, the piece is essentially an ode to the places the artist visited and the personal meanings it reflects.
-Last but not least, Djoshkun Alievski focused mainly on Nature and displayed its awe-inspiring aspects through digital illustrations.
-His artworks are divided between “survival of the fittest” moments and atmospheric details of Nature.
-The piece selected for the exhibition was “Breeze (Umbrellas)” which belongs to the second category and demonstrates the serenity of spending a few moments at the beach.
+Concluding with the first residency, Djoshkun Alievski focused mainly on Nature and displayed its awe-inspiring aspects through digital illustrations.
+His artwork “Breeze (Umbrellas)” demonstrates the serenity of spending a few moments at the beach.

 Subsequently, we were moving to the Sofia Art Residency participants.
-Remzije Lloga’s “The Touch”.
-It’s a drawing that refers to an old traditional dance during which young men and women held their belts.
-It was the only time they could express their interest or even love.
-Next, Ennios Eros Giogos “As Above so Below” is an installation representing the infinity of evolution, according to the artist.
-For him, humankind is always going through the “process of becoming” i.e. a manifestation of its corporeal entity that is ever changing by adjusting to its environment.
-It’s not only the human body and identity that have layers.
-Marcella Papp’s painting “Layers” talks about the multifaceted existence of the city of Sofia.
+Remzije Lloga’s artwork, “The Touch” referred to an old traditional dance during which young men and women held their belts, as a love game.
+Ennios Eros Giogos’s “As Above so Below” is an installation representing the infinity of evolution, as he notes that for him, humankind is always going through the “process of becoming”.
+Next, Marcella Papp’s painting “Layers” talks about the multifaceted existence of the city of Sofia.
 By using different painting techniques, she brings to the fore the diversity of the capital of Bulgaria and the importance that it holds.
 On a similar note, Yordan Mihalev designed a dress with the title “It Would Have Been a Lovely Evening”.
 The dress, with its nine layers, also demonstrates the influential nature of Sofia and the changes it may trigger within.
 The dress, almost always one step away from dissolving and leaving one exposed, talks about the essence of vulnerability.

 Moving further in the exhibition, we were introduced to the participants of the Spetses Art Residency.
-The first image we are seeing when we are looking in the third section of the exhibition is Balázs Kontur’s “Wavelines I,” the artist portrays his fascination with the sea and the formation of waves, and what he calls the “chaotic order” of Nature.
-The hidden meaning behind these paintings is the repetitive nature of everything that’s natural and how one influences each other in a circular recycling of energy for eternity.
+The first image we are seeing when we are looking in the third section of the exhibition is Balázs Kontur’s “Wavelines I”, where we can see Konturs fascination with the sea and the formation of waves, and what he calls the “chaotic order” of Nature.
 Next up is Martina Spasovska, an artist who has chosen the female figure and numbers as the major themes of her art.
-“Blue” aims at creating associations between a specific place and numbers.
-They’re about an unnamed heroine of Spetses, and the artist is purposefully using combinations of numbers that connect to locations of the island.
-That said, she’s determined to bring into the fore personal memories and experiences of viewers indirectly.
+Her work “Blue”, aims at creating associations between a specific place and numbers.
 Katerina Karatzaferi focused on life on the island and especially the residents.
 “Locus et Homines III” is displaying different parts of Spetses that are characteristics of its identity.
 Using fabric, Karatzaferi embroidered different patterns on it that are reminiscent of the sea and of specific knots and ties that are linked with the local, folk tradition.
-Lastly, specific colors were used, familiar to visitors and residents of the island to mimic the island’s atmosphere.
-Recording her experiences in the island, Deyana Stareva created the project titled “Visual Diaries” divided into four notebooks with notes and sketches, and thirty drawings the number of whom points back to the thirty days spent on the island.
+Recording her experiences on the island, Deyana Stareva created the project titled “Visual Diaries”.
 The first diary named “Flowers” which is exhibited here consists of the island’s plants that have been dried up and catalogued.
-It’s alluding to the fact that Spetses is also called Isola di Spezzie i.e. the island of spices and flowers.
+Her attempt reminds us of the fact that Spetses is also called Isola di Spezzie, i.e. the island of spices and flowers.

 Looking at the artworks that were inspired by the Győr Art Residency, you could see the industrial tradition of the town.
-Kinga Enzsöly’s “Different Clouds 3/3” is a piece inspired by the very area surrounding the Torula Art Place.
-Specifically, the painting refers to the times the artist spent looking at the sky while taking a break.
-It’s a certain type of beauty that belongs to Nature and how that immersive feeling can be emphasized by the power of Art.
-Nanda Mentesheva’s “Factor Y” instead focused on the beauty and inspiration one can find in an industrial environment i.e a factory.
-Her work is about a human’s role in said environment, and that’s why she has given control to spectators “in shaping the perception of space” as the exhibition curator Adrienn Mária Kiss has stated.
+Kinga Enzsöly’s “Different Clouds 3/3” refers to the times the artist spent looking at the sky while taking a break from work.
+Nanda Mentesheva’s “Factor Y”, instead, focused on the beauty and inspiration one can find in an industrial environment.
 Next, Konstantinos Koronaios’ “A.Night.in.Győr.819“ is about reinterpreting the space of the distillery the participants experienced.
 Displaying different and important parts of the city, the artist offers a complete vision of Győr from a plethora of perspectives by associating memories of a real place with real people.
-Having an immense respect for the traditions and the history of the factory, Boglár Peruzzi created “Synthesis1/3“.
+Having immense respect for the traditions and the history of the factory, Boglár Peruzzi created “Synthesis1/3“.
 It’s essentially a heartfelt imprint of her overall experience of the residency which, coming after lockdown, had a profound influence on her.

-Finally, Smolyan Art Residency closes this cycle of programs.
-The participants that were accepted were the following: Burim Ajdini, Galina Abadjimarinova, Maita Chatziioannidou, and Beáta Méry.
+Finally, the works of Smolyan Art Residency closed this cycle of the program.
 Burim Ajdini’s “Rhodope and Smolyan, 1 and 2” is a painting through which the artist is conveying an emotional journey of discovering new places by day and by night.
-It’s about that excitement to learn about different traditions and the fulfillment one feels when such a dream has been realized.
-Also inspired by tradition, Galina Abadjimarinova created “The Colours of the Rhodopes”.
-This painting essentially brings to life the experiences the artist gathered while staying in Smolyan.
+Galina Abadjimarinova created “The Colours of the Rhodopes”, a painting which brings to life the experiences the artist gathered while staying in Smolyan.
 It’s a mixture of elements that relates to all of the senses forming a complete picture of the city’s character and atmosphere.
 Moving away from the effect the city and its traditions have on people, Maita Chatziioannidou’s “Rodopa” demonstrates the artist’s fascination with a woman created by her imagination.
 She embroidered this female figure surrounded by all things Smolyan just to shape an identity made from the parts of the city she experienced.
 And for the end, Beáta Méry’s “The Red River / Initiation (2/3)” is a painting connecting an abstract version of the conflict between modernity and tradition.
-A deep exploration of the color red and the specific meaning it carries for Méry is realized via the shaping of flames and depicts that which she defines as the “eternal” and the “transient”.
+A deep exploration of the red colour and the specific meaning it carries.